 The Punta Gorda retail market is characterized by local independent retailers at Fishermen's Village and downtown serving visitors and residents with a few small shopping centers providing groceries and services to local residents.
+Additional retailers are located along US 41 south and along Jones Loop Road.
 Much of the county's retail supply is located in Port Charlotte, taking advantage of proximity to Port Charlotte Town Center and the associated cluster of large retailers.